opulencephp/docs/http-requests-responses.md

     ...
 </form>
 ```

+You can also use the `X-HTTP-METHOD-OVERRIDE` header to set the HTTP method.

 <h4 id="body">Body</h4>
 The body of a request comes from the `php://input` stream.
 It can be used to grab non-form data, such as JSON and XML data.